Kim Foxx: Wrongful convictions

-Riots
+George Floyd protests and coinciding unrest

 In 2020, during the George Floyd protests, Foxx issued a department-wide policy to decriminalize protesting, instructing prosecutors to distinguish peaceful protestors from "individuals who intentionally cause harm or damage."
 The policy adopted a "presumption of dismissal" for certain low-level charges (e.g. disorderly conduct, public demonstration, unlawful gathering, curfew violation) and a "presumption against proceeding unless body-worn camera footage is available and/or where a police officer is the complainant" for more serious charges (e.g. resisting or obstructing arrest, assault, battery, aggravated battery, mob action, obstructing identification) that arose during protests.
 Foxx's challenger in the 2020 election, Republican candidate Pat O'Brien, criticized this policy and argued that it allowed "crime and looting to intermix with peaceful protests."

 Jussie Smollett case

 On February 19, 2019, Foxx announced that she had recused herself from the Jussie Smollett hate crime investigation.
 Smollett orchestrated a staged assault and filed a false report with the local police; Foxx's recusal, due to her "familiarity with potential witnesses in the case", prompted criticism from her predecessor Anita Alvarez.
 Recusing herself would have required Foxx to ask the court to appoint an outside attorney as a special prosecutor.
 Critics called her method of recusal insufficient, saying that because her office retained authority over the case, she maintained influence over how it was handled.

 On March 26, 2019, her office dropped all charges against Smollett, which was denounced by Mayor Rahm Emanuel and Police Superintendent Eddie T. Johnson.
-The Chicago Police Union pushed for an investigation into Foxx’s decision.
+The Chicago Police Union pushed for an investigation into Foxx's decision.
 Foxx was also criticized by the Illinois Prosecutors Bar Association and the National District Attorneys Association.
 Chicago's Fraternal Order of Police called for her resignation.
 Smollett was convicted in December 2021 and was sentenced in March 2022 to 150 days in county jail.

 Personal life

-Kim Foxx has been married to Kelley Foxx since 2001, they have four daughters.
+Kim Foxx has been married to Kelley Foxx since 2001.
+They have four daughters.